Belgium Travel Info

 High Fens Hiking Trail

-No matter what time of the year, the High Fens are a perfect destination for short walks or long hikes through a diverse landscape.
-The unique landscape changes with the seasons.
-Long winter walks are just as pleasurable as short summer hikes.
+Regardless of the time of year, the High Fens are a perfect destination for both short walks and long hikes through diverse landscapes.
+The unique scenery changes with the seasons, offering equally enjoyable long winter walks and short summer hikes.
 Keep in mind that the area has a colder and wetter climate compared to the rest of Belgium.
-Once the sun sets, it can cool down fairly quick, which can be a serious issue during winter months.
-Be prepared and bring some extra (rain-) clothing.
+Once the sun sets, the temperature can cool down fairly quickly, which can be a significant concern during the winter months.
+Be prepared and bring some extra rain gear.

-For your safety and conservation of the delicate nature, please always stay on the assigned paths.
+For your safety and to preserve the delicate nature, always stay on the assigned paths.
+Certain parts of the area may be closed off due to fire hazards.
+A general no-fire policy is in place.

 High Fens Hiking startpoints and destinations